CCCSBuffet/pk_do_not_be_afraid/lib/libs.md

         .end                                                            // 36
 ```

 The above program attempts to open a file (hard coded to be the name of the source code for the program itself).
 The two system calls used are `open()` and `close()`.
-However, this code doesn't directly make the system calls but rather, calls stubs found in the runtime.
+However, this code doesn't directly make the system calls but rather, calls wrapper found in the runtime.
+These wrappers set up the system call by ensuring certain values are placed into certain registers before causing the transition from user land to kernel land.

 Here is the identical program written in deconstructed `C`: